Questions about taking the ELPE

 Make sure you know the result of both your oral and written ELPE, as they may differ.
 If your written ELPE result is Exempt, this means we do not recommend any writing skills course for you.
 If your oral ELPE result is Exempt, this means we do not recommend any oral skills course for you.
-However, if you received a result of Exempt on your oral ELPE, and later take the TA Language Evaluation, your placement could change.
-See our TA Evaluation FAQs for more information.
+However, if you received a result of Exempt on your oral ELPE, and later take the ITA Language Evaluation, your placement could change.
+See our ITA Evaluation FAQs for more information.

-When students are placed into EMS/Ling 4 on the basis of the ELPE, a type of tutorial is recommended by one of the EMS faculty.
+When students are placed into LING 4 on the basis of the ELPE, a type of tutorial is recommended by one of the EMS faculty.
 (For example, there may be particular grammatical problems that occurred with some frequency in a written ELPE or an area of pronunciation difficulty that was identified in an oral ELPE).
 Students placed in this course will work individually or in small groups with an instructor on targeted skills.

 Possibly, but you should consult with the instructor before you sign up for a class whose level is lower than your placement.
 In general, a lower-level class should not be considered to be a substitute for a higher-level class.
 The EMS faculty want you to get the course that is best suited to your needs and goals.
 Talk to the instructor to decide if a lower level class is right for you.